zed-industries/docs/languages/python.md

 - Tree Sitter: [tree-sitter-python](https://github.com/tree-sitter/tree-sitter-python)
 - Language Server: [pyright](https://github.com/microsoft/pyright)

+### Configuration

+The [pyright](https://github.com/microsoft/pyright) language server offers flexible configuration options specified in a JSON-formatted text configuration.
+By default, the file is called `pyrightconfig.json` and is located within the root directory of your project.
+Pyright settings can also be specified in a `[tool.pyright]` section of a `pyproject.toml` file.
+A `pyrightconfig.json` file always takes precedent over `pyproject.toml` if both are present.

+For more information, see the Pyright [configuration documentation](https://microsoft.github.io/pyright/#/configuration).

 ### Virtual environments

 A python [virtual environment](https://docs.python.org/3/tutorial/venv.html) allows you to store all of a project's dependencies, including the Python interpreter and package manager, in a single directory that's isolated from any other Python projects on your computer.